 NatureServe Element Code: CES201.721

 NatureServe Summary: “Alvars are natural systems of humid and subhumid climates, centered around areas of glaciated horizontal limestone/dolomite (dolostone) bedrock pavement with a discontinuous thin soil mantle.
 These communities are characterized by distinctive flora and fauna with less than 60% tree cover that is maintained by associated geologic, hydrologic, and other landscape processes.
 In particular, all forms of alvar tend to flood each spring, then experience moderate to severe drought in summer months.
 They include open pavement, grassland, and shrubland/woodland types.
 Alvar communities occur in an ecological matrix with similar bedrock and hydrologically influenced communities.
 Almost all of North America's alvars occur within the Great Lakes basin, primarily in an arc along the Niagaran Escarpment from northern Lake Michigan across northern Lake Huron and eastern Ontario and northwestern New York state.”

+See Catling (2016) for documentation of recently discovered alvars in Manitoba.
+Additional classification work is needed to fully integrate these findings with existing classification concepts.

 Link: https://explorer.natureserve.org/Taxon/ELEMENT_GLOBAL.2.722949/Great_Lakes_Alvar